-1. INTRODUCTION
+INTRODUCTION

-Researchers' interest in the application of computer technology to the teaching of languages has increased during the past two decades (e.g., Alderson, 2019; Fidelia, 2019; Murray, 2018; Wedell, 2019).
-According to Markee (1997), the main obstacles to using CALI in EFL classes can be categorised into three categories: teacher-related, system-related, and school-related.
-The lack of information and understanding on the part of the teachers, as well as the fact that their own ideas and values do not align with their gender, age, or experience, are the main causes of teacher-related hurdles.
-They can think poorly of CALI and see it as adding to their workload.
-People could become enmeshed in the established and customary ways of doing things, making the new shift a threat to them (Wahaba, et al., 2019; Yani, 2019; Hassan and Aziz, 2019).

-System-related obstacles result from a lack of mutual respect and trust between service providers and clients, such as between administrators and teachers (Hassan & Sajid, 2019).
-The central role of the teachers in the technological process, according to Wedell (2019), is necessary.
+For the last two decades, the interest in the development of computer technology in language teaching has grown among researchers (e.g., Alderson, 2019; Fidelia, 2019; Murray, 2018; Wedell, 2019).
+The basic barriers in using CALI in EFL classes, according to Markee (1997), are divided into three groups: teacher-related, system-related, and school-related.
+Teacher-related barriers are related to the teachers' lack of knowledge and understanding; gender, age and experience are not in harmony with the teachers' own beliefs and values.
+They may have negative opinions and consider CALI as an additional workload.
+They may bind themselves to the existing and traditional practices, and the new change becomes a threat to them (Wahaba, et al., 2019; Yani, 2019).
+System-related barriers are due to the lack of mutual understanding and trust between providers and users, such as between administrators and teachers (Hassan & Sajid, 2019), Wedell (2019) argued that there is a need to put the teachers in the hub of the technological process.
 Likewise, Carless (2011) emphasises the contextual-based approaches (using CALI in the teaching environment so that students may learn through practical and actual experience with a subject rather than just teaching theoretical parts like computers, the Internet and multimedia).
-The extensive field of linguistics requires paying more attention to the importance of using CALI that can contribute to language i.e. teaching reading, writing, listening and speaking skills according to the context (Waters, 2017; Zakaria et al., 2019).
+The extensive field of linguistics requires paying more attention to the importance of using CALI that can contribute to language i.e. teaching reading, writing, listening and speaking skills according to the context (Hussain et al., 2022; Waters, 2017; Zakaria et al., 2019).
 School or institutional- related barriers are mostly due to a lack of supportive culture for change in societies.
 There is also a very conservative atmosphere in educational institutions with a dearth of supportive management and inadequate school resources.
 In response to the COVID-19 pandemic and government or policymakers, districts and schools became more attentive to using CALI to teach writing skills and support EFL students.
 However, school heads and teachers were found not to have ample skills to implement CALI effectively to instruct their students (Altavilla, 2020; Saidi & Afshari, 2021).

-The progress in EFL teaching in writing skills demands administrators as well as instructors to engage EFL students through distance- learning outside the classroom in Pakistan (Farooq & Soomro, 2018; Hassan et al., 2022).
-The use of computers, multimedia, and the Internet in this context may be advantageous for both English teachers and students.
-Teachers that are adept at using technology can be an effective force for change in the educational system by promoting and using these potent tools in Pakistan's English language instruction.
+The progress in EFL teaching in writing skills demands administrators as well as instructors to engage EFL students through distance-learning outside the classroom in Pakistan (Farooq & Soomro, 2018).
+In this regard, multi-media and computers with the additional application of the Internet may be helpful to English teachers and students.
+Being skilled in using technological equipment, teachers can be a powerful source to bring changes in the educational system by encouraging and applying these powerful devices in English language teaching in Pakistan.

-Governments and politicians may occasionally be compelled to adopt and use technical breakthroughs being used by other nations in the globalised globe (Ali et al., 2021; Iqbal & Rafi, 2018).
+In the globalized world, sometimes governments and policymakers are forced to adopt and borrow the technological innovations that other countries are applying (Ali et al., 2021; Iqbal & Rafi, 2018).
 In Pakistan, the government and policymakers have been for some time been planning to introduce the latest technologies in education, but the instability of the political situation prevents the benefits of this system (Farooq & Soomro, 2018).
-English teachers in Pakistan are split into two groups: (1) those who do not favour CALI in language instruction and want to stick with the conventional methods of instruction; and (2) those who favour CALI in EFL instruction.
-All instructors from primary to secondary levels receive regular computer training so they can submit assessment or evaluation reports online to the administration in the COVID-19 scenario (Chong, 2019).
-The emphasis on using computers for educational purposes is completely disregarded, though.
-EFL instructors cannot participate in computer training sessions offered by the district administration at the higher secondary level.
+In the Pakistani education system, English teachers are divided into two sections: (1) those that have no tendency to use CALI in language teaching and want to continue using the traditional methods of teaching; and (2) those who want to use CALI in EFL teaching.
+From primary to secondary levels, all the teachers are provided with periodical training on using computers so that they can upload assessment or evaluation reports online to the administration in the COVID-19 situation (Chong, 2019).
+However, the focus on using computers for instructional purposes is entirely ignored.
+At the higher secondary level, EFL teachers do not have opportunities to attend computer training organised by the district administration.